ftripier/ftripier.github.io/_posts/2020-03-08-too-many-wolves.markdown

-the best night of the year, is finally here
+The best night of the year, is finally here

-my new love, grab the hiking gear, wine and towel
+My new love, grab the hiking gear, wine and towel

 tonight the wolf king will howl

-come with me, away
+Come with me, away

-through the moon soaked bay
+Through the moon soaked bay

 where the forest swallows the road and